Kabul blasts kill four and wound many at boys' school

 Photographs from the aftermath of the explosions show bloodstains on the ground alongside discarded notebooks.

-The area in which the attacks took place - Dasht-e-Barchi - has frequently been the target of attacks by the local branch of the Islamic State group because of its largely Hazara Shia population.
+The area in which the attacks took place - Dasht-e-Barchi - has frequently been the target of attacks by the local branch of the Islamic State group because of its largely Hazara Shia Muslim population.

-Hazaras are an ethnic and religious minority frequently targeted by Sunni militant groups.
+Hazaras are an ethnic and religious minority frequently targeted by Sunni militant groups, who view them as heretics.

 Local sources also said a hand grenade had been thrown at a nearby tuition centre for students preparing for a university entrance exam.

-After a spate of IS attacks last year following the Taliban takeover, the groups' activities had declined.
+After a spate of IS attacks last year following the Taliban takeover, the group's activities had declined.

+IS has carried out a devastating campaign against Shias in Afghanistan over the last few years.
+Scores have been killed in bombings on targets including sports halls, cultural centres and places of education.

+Last May, more than 90 students and staff were killed in an attack by IS on a girls' school in Dasht-e-Barchi.